 - Do not close the account on cards you no longer use.
 It will have a negative impact on credit utilization rate and average age of your accounts, two major factors in determining your credit score.
 Keep them open, but keep paying on them so the balance goes down.
 The only reason to cancel a card is if there is an annual fee or some other transaction fee that is adding to your debt.

 - Monitor your credit report to make sure there are no inaccuracies that could bring down your score.
 You can request a free copy of your report at www.annualcreditreport.com.
 Monitoring your credit report will help alert you to identity theft if you see charges that don’t belong.

-- Dispute debts with creditors, bill collectors and reporting agencies if they are in error.
+- Dispute a debt with creditors, bill collectors and reporting agencies if they are in error.

 - Pay your bills on time.
 If you’ve missed payments, catch up.
 If need be, set up automated reminders when payments are due.
 Or set up automatic payments from your bank account.